Speedy (Mia Dearden): Fictional character biography

 Mia Dearden is a teenage runaway who was abused by her father.
 Unable to survive on her own, she fell in love with a man who offered her shelter and food in exchange for exploiting her in his child prostitution ring.
-Mia was rescued from one of her clients, a depraved local politician, by the costumed hero Green Arrow, who had just returned from the dead and to Star City.
-Sent by the Green Arrow to see Oliver Queen (his real identity) for help, Mia saw through Queen's disguise and became his new ward; in time, he sees her as a daughter.
-Mia continued to work with Oliver, who was busy trying to reconstruct his own life, and after coming upon her crossbow, Ollie began to train her as an archer.
-In addition, she trains with Oliver's son Connor Hawke in martial arts and forges a close friendship with him.
-Mia continually petitioned Green Arrow to allow her to serve as his sidekick, but Oliver demurred, not wanting to put another teenager at risk.
+Dearden was rescued from one of her clients, a depraved local politician, by the hero Green Arrow.
+Green Arrow sent her to see Oliver Queen (his real identity) for help, but upon meeting him, Dearden saw through Queen's disguise and recognized him as Green Arrow.
+She became his new ward; eventually, he came to see her as a daughter.
+Dearden continued to work with Queen, who began to train her as an archer.
+In addition, she trained with Oliver Queen's son Connor Hawke in martial arts and forged a close friendship with him.
+Dearden continually petitioned Green Arrow to allow her to serve as his sidekick, but Queen did not want to put another teenager at risk (having previously been the mentor of the first Speedy, Roy Harper).

-Mia appeared in Green Arrow as a supporting character until 2004, when writer Judd Winick revealed that she was HIV-positive, a legacy of her exploitation.
-With this knowledge, Mia redoubled her efforts to convince Green Arrow to let her become the new Speedy, and the Green Arrow finally relented.
-Mia takes up the mantle of Speedy, and subsequently Oliver decided that she would do well to join the Teen Titans.
+As a result of the sexual exploitation she was subjected to prior to her rescue by Queen, Dearden is HIV-positive.
+After learning this, she redoubled her efforts to convince Green Arrow to let her become the new Speedy.
+After Green Arrow agreed and Dearden took up the mantle of Speedy, she joined the Teen Titans at the advice of Green Arrow.
 In order to earn her spot on the team, Cyborg had the new Speedy face off against Robin.
-While Robin beat Speedy, Mia proved herself to be a very skilled fighter and worthy Titan.
+Although Robin beat Speedy, Dearden proved herself to be a very skilled fighter and was accepted onto the team.
 Shortly after her first official mission with the Titans, she revealed to the team that she was HIV-positive.
 They accepted her without question or fear.

-The first Speedy, Arsenal (Roy Harper), gave Mia a set of his old arrows, including a mysterious blue arrow labeled: "Only use in an emergency".
-Not even Roy knew its power.
-Mia was tempted to use the arrow in her first mission against Dr. Light; against a possessed Superboy, Indigo, Lex Luthor, and Brainiac; and again when they faced off against the demon servants of Brother Blood.
-When she finally used the arrow, it turned out to be a Phantom Zone arrow, stolen from Superman's Fortress of Solitude by Roy when he was Speedy.
-Mia used the arrow to attempt to trap Superboy-Prime; however, he was able to escape almost immediately, apparently through his super-strength.